OUR SERVICES

 - Typical treatment length ranges from 9-24 months

-- Shaped like a mouth guard and made of plastic
+- These specialized dental devices are shaped like a mouth guard and made of comfortable, durable, and non-reactive plastic

 - Can be worn day and/or night